 If your 401(k) loan is also at 5 percent interest, on a typical five year repayment, your payments to yourself will be $850.
 This makes for a total monthly payment in the first five years of $2,138.
 While this is significantly higher than in the mortgage insurance scenario, remember that the $850 is coming straight back to you.
 After the five years, your monthly payment for the remaining 25 years would be almost $250 less than in the first scenario.

 Financing a home with a 401(k) loan is not for everyone.
-Obviously, if your monthly income can already barely support your mortgage payment, taking on a five year payment on a 401(k) loan will be difficult.
+Obviously, if your monthly income can already barely support your mortgage payment, taking on a five-year payment on a 401(k) loan will be difficult.
 Even if you can structure it with a lump sum payment, you will still have to qualify as though you were making monthly payments.
 But for home buyers with good cash flow and minimal non-401(k) savings, this plan could be the perfect way to finance your new home.
+Before making any decision you don’t feel confident with, you may want to talk to an expert, like a financial advisor, to help you weigh all your options.

 Photo Credit: ©iStock.com/Sezeryadigar, ©iStock.com/KittisakJirasittichai, ©iStock.com/andresr